 Justine Schafer is a third generation member of the Cape Town-based family-run company, Cape Cobra Leathercraft.

 As Creative Director, Justine is committed to steering the brand into a sustainable future.
-Renowned internationally for their distinguished craftsmanship, Cape Cobra Leathercraft creates heirloom pieces for their long-held list of discerning clientele who can trust the origin of the materials being used.
+Renowned internationally for their distinguished craftsmanship, Cape Cobra Leathercraft creates heirloom pieces for a long-held list of discerning clientele who can trust the origin of the materials being used.

 Justine believes that luxury goods are integral to the conversation about sustainable fashion, while Cape Cobra Leathercraft is a passionate pioneer, building ethics, provenance and preservation into their brand philosophy.